albertwu/inc-tac-fedtest/demo-specifications/SP-Flow/readme.md

 The tests within this folder measure an SAML SP's ability to initiate, navigate, and complete a SAML login flow within the InCommon Federation.
 These tests are designed to measure the SP's behavior via external observation.
 A testing client simulating a user browser agent performs the login steps in various combinations of sequences.
 The testing client determines the SP's ability to meet interoperability requirements by observing responses from both the SP being tested and the IdP supplied by a pre-arranged test harness.

-Where applicable, SAML2Int and related SAML2 specifications and HTTP specifications are the reference points for conformance evaluation.
+Where applicable, SAML2Int, related SAML2 specifciations, and HTTP specifications are the reference points for conformance evaluation.

 The tests are organized in three main sections: